MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ### Transaction type

 Transaction type represents the timing and context of the financial impact on a project.
-It's represented by an option set that has the following supported values in PSA:
+It's represented by an option set that has the following supported values in Project Operations:
 - Cost
 - Project contract
 - Unbilled sales